China Mobile to increase handset subsidies 26 pct in 2014

+BRIEF-FDA approves Fujifilm's Digital Breast Tomosynthesis option for ASPIRE cristalle digital mammography system

+* FDA approves Fujifilm's Digital Breast Tomosynthesis option for ASPIRE cristalle digital mammography system

-HONG KONG China Mobile Ltd (0941.HK) will increase handset subsidies by 26 percent to 34 billion yuan in 2014, said Chief Financial Officer Xue Taohai, as it aims to keep smartphone contract prices low in the face of competition from rivals.
+HONG KONG, March 20 China Mobile Ltd will increase handset subsidies by 26 percent to 34 billion yuan ($5.49 billion) in 2014, said Chief Financial Officer Xue Taohai, as it aims to keep smartphone contract prices low in the face of competition from rivals.

 Last year China Mobile, the world's largest mobile carrier by subscribers, spent 27 billion yuan on handset subsidies.